 Although the program generates exceptional outcomes across a range of leaders, Women Leading the Way™ has optimal impact at two levels: emerging and high potential women who want to accelerate their leadership development, and established leaders who want to gain new insights, maximize their impact, and lead change.

-Minerva runs two cohorts each year, starting in January and September.
-The in-class sessions are held in Vancouver once a month on a Friday/Saturday from 9:30 am to 4:00 pm.
+Cohorts run beginning in January and September of each year.
+The in-class sessions are held once per month on a Friday and Saturday from 9:30 am to 4:00 pm.

 - Regular program fee: $3500 per participant